minimaxir/ai-generated-magic-cards/README.md

 ## mtgencoder.py

-`mtgjson_encoder.py` encodes Magic cards into a similar format as mtgjson, although only in two major ways:
+`mtgjson_encoder.py` encodes Magic cards into a similar format as mtgencode, although only in two major ways:

 1. Cards are encoded with the following sections/keys: `<|name|>`, `<|manaCost|>`, `<|type|>`, `<|text|>`, `<|power|>`, `<|toughness|>`, `<|loyalty|>`.
 These keys are randomized, allowing the cards to be generated in any order.
 All the encoded cards are repeated in a different order for `REPETITION` times (10 in the script); all repetitions are shuffled again to mitigate data leakage.
 2. If the card name is present in the text; it is replaced with a `~`; this is mostly to prevent data leakage where the `<|text|>` appears before the `<|name|>`